khorramk/reactnd-project-myreads-starter/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## required dependencies

+to get started you will need the following packages in your local machine:

+1. react-router-dom: type in terminal `npm install --save react-router-dom`
+2. regular expression: type in terminal `npm install --save escape-string-regexp sort-by`

+with that your good to go